Purchase Permits & Request Inspections Online

 Many people ask this question, but a decision to not get a permit could be costly.
 Some homeowners are finding that when they try to sell or refinance their home, prospective buyers or lending institutions want proof that alterations are in compliance with local codes.
 Without a permit and inspection on record, there is no proof.
 The homeowner must then apply for a permit with no guarantee that the construction will meet the codes, and they face the possibility of redoing or removing the work.
 These steps are costly and frustrating and could cause delays in refinancing or even result in a lost sale of the home.
 For more information of the value of a permit, read Building Permits: How and Why? and Building Codes: How do they help you?

 A building permit is required to construct, enlarge, alter, repair, move, demolish or change the occupancy of a building or structure.
 This includes, but is not limited to, accessory buildings, signs, in-ground pools, towers, manufactured homes, industrialized buildings (DCA), curb cuts (site work/paving), foundations, slabs, patios and other types of miscellaneous repairs.
 A permit is also required to erect, install, enlarge, alter, repair, remove, convert or replace any electrical, gas, mechanical, or plumbing system, which is regulated by the Construction Codes.
 In addition, citizens seeking a permit for construction of or replacement of a driveway will be required to first visit the Engineering Department, where they will need to present the new driveway drawings that include dimensions, address and contact information.

 How much will my permit cost?

-Residential and commercial construction permit fees are based on valuations contained in the Building Valuation Data Table.
-See our current Fees schedule for additional information.
+New Commercial and Residential construction permit fees are based on valuations contained in the Building Valuation Data Table.
+See all other Fees schedule for additional information.

 Who can purchase a permit?